dongqi-DQ/WRF4PALM/README.md

 # Note
 - We noticed that PALM uses a water temperature of 283 K as default, which may lead to a stable layer over water bodies (if there are any in the PALM simulation domain).
 We recommend users to modify the water temperatuer using the static driver.
-- We may release a static driver generator using global data set from Google earth engine and SST from ERA5 by the end of the year.
+- We may release a static driver generator using global data set from Google earth engine and SST from ERA5 (date TBC).
 - Geostrophic winds are only an estimation while the accuracy of the estimation still needs further discussion and investigation.
 This problem is the same in INIFOR.
 - We encourage WRF4PALM users to use the GitHub **Issue** system if they encountered any issues or problems using WRF4PALM such that communications and trouble shooting will be easier.